WillKoehrsen/Data-Analysis/stocker/readme.md

 If pip does not work and you have the Anaconda distribution, try installing with conda:

-`conda install quandl numpy pandas fbprophet matplotlib pytrends pystan` `conda update quandl numpy pandas fbprophet matplotlib pytrends pystan`
+`conda install quandl numpy pandas fbprophet matplotlib pystan`

+`conda update quandl numpy pandas fbprophet matplotlib pystan`

+pytrends can only be installed with pip.

 ## Getting Started